parasxparkash/parasxparkash.github.io/README.md

 ## About Me

-I'm Paras Parkash, a quantitative researcher based in Chennai, India, specializing in derivatives, risk management, and AI-powered financial models.
+I'm Paras Parkash, a quantitative researcher based in Gurugram, India, specializing in derivatives, risk management, and AI-powered financial models.
 My expertise lies in:

 - **Quantitative Risk Management**: Developing models that leverage agentic AI to dynamically manage market risks
 - **Derivatives**: Complex financial instruments and their applications in portfolio protection